If you've been in a car accident, here are some keys to know about injuries and medical treatment:

 If you've been in a car accident, especially if it was obviously someone else's fault, you may be wondering, "Why should my medical treatment be a legal issue?
 Why is it the insurance company's business when or how often I go to the doctor or the hospital?"

-Unfortunately, the answer is that, for better or for worse, insurance companies generally assume that, if you did not seek medical attention immediately, you weren't that hurt -- or possibly you weren't injured at all.
-Insurers have standard criteria that they use to evaluate all types of car accidents, and one of those criteria is how promptly you sought and received medical treatment after the accident.
+Unfortunately, the answer is that, for better or for worse, insurance companies generally assume that, if you did not seek medical attention immediately, you weren't that hurt—or possibly you weren't injured at all.
+Insurance adjusters have standard criteria that they use to evaluate all types of car accidents, and one of those criteria is how promptly you sought and received medical treatment after the accident.

-Insurers also know that, if you go directly from the accident scene to the hospital, then at least nothing else could have happened immediately after the car accident to have caused your injury.
+Insurers also know that, if you go directly from the car accident scene to the hospital, then at least nothing else could have happened immediately after the car accident to explain your injuries.
 Insurers worry that, if you have a car accident on Tuesday, but your records show that you did not receive any medical treatment until Saturday, you might have hurt yourself fixing the roof or working out on Wednesday, Thursday, or Friday.
 You might think that that is a ridiculous assertion.
 Maybe the explanation is that you really were hurt, but you couldn't afford to miss work.
 But how can you prove that you didn't hurt yourself working out?
 It is impossible to disprove a negative.